Hall of Famer, pioneering manager Frank Robinson dies at 83

 That December, Robinson was the centerpiece in what would ultimately be one of the most lopsided trades in baseball history, going to Baltimore for pitchers Milt Pappas and Jack Baldschun and outfielder Dick Simpson.

-Robinson became an instant hit with the Orioles in 1966 as the unanimous AL MVP.
+Robinson became an instant hit with the Orioles in 1966 as the unanimous AL MVP and a Triple Crown winner.

 On May 8, he became the only player ever to hit a home run completely out of Baltimore’s home park, Memorial Stadium.
 The drive came against Cleveland ace Luis Tiant and the spot where the ball sailed over the left-field wall was marked by a flag that read “HERE” that remained in place until the Orioles left for Camden Yards in 1991.